Supreme Court to revisit campaign finance limits

 The case is McCutcheon v.
 Federal Election Commission, U.S. Supreme Court, No. 12-536.

-(Reporting by Lawrence Hurley and Jonathan Stempel; Editing by Howard Goller, Bill Trott and Cynthia Osterman)
+(Reporting by Lawrence Hurley and Jonathan Stempel; Additional reporting by Patrick Temple-West and Patricia Zengerle; Editing by Howard Goller, Bill Trott and Cynthia Osterman)